-Qlik Sense[®]
+Qlik Sense®

-May 2023
+May 2024

 Copyright © 1993-2025 QlikTech International AB.
 All rights reserved.

-1 About this document .10
+1 About this document 10

 2 Managing data 11

-3 Loading and managing data with Data Manager .
-12
+3 Loading and managing data with Data Manager 12

-3.1 Previewing a data table .12
+3.1 Previewing a data table 12

-3.2 Adding a new data table .12
+3.2 Adding a new data table 12

-3.3 Editing a data table .
-13
+3.3 Editing a data table 13

-3.4 Deleting a data table .
-13
+3.4 Deleting a data table

-3.5 Managing data table associations 13
+3.5 Managing data table associations

 3.6 Applying changes and reloading data

 3.7 Undo and Redo actions in Data manager

 3.8 Viewing table transformation details in Data manager

 3.9 Interaction between Data manager and the data load script

 3.10 Concatenating tables in Data manager

 3.11 Adding data to the app

 In-App

 File locations

 Data connections

 Data content

 Attach files to this app

-Connect to a new data source
+Connect to a new data source 18

-Add data .
-18
+Add data 18

-Which data sources are available to me? .18
+Which data sources are available to me?

-Adding data from an existing data source .
-18
+Adding data from an existing data source

 Adding data from a new data source

 Attaching data files and adding the data to the app

 Adding data manually

 Selecting data fields

-Filtering data from files

-Filtering data from data connectors
+Filtering data from files Filtering data from data connectors

 3.12 Editing a table

 Renaming a table

-Renaming a field Managing associations to other tables
+Renaming a field 36 36

+Managing associations to other tables

 Changing field type and display format

 Hiding fields from analysis

 Assessing table field data before loading data

 Replacing field values in a table

-Setting field values as null in a table
+Setting field values as null in a table 38

-Setting a custom order for field values .
-36
+Setting a custom order for field values

-Splitting a field in a table .37
+Splitting a field in a table

-Grouping measure data into ranges .
-37
+Grouping measure data into ranges

 Viewing field transformation details

 Unpivoting crosstab data

-Updating a table from the data source

-Adding a calculated field
+Updating a calculated field

-Sorting a table
+Adding a calculated field Sorting a table

-Undo and redo actions .38
+Undo and redo actions

+ondo and rodo dodono